PHANzgz/CryptoBlades-calculator/README.md

 ![create-new](create-new.png)

-### 3. Copy the contents of [CryptoBladesCalculatorScript.js](CryptoBladesCalculatorScript.js) and paste them on the editor you just opened
+### 3. Copy the content of [CryptoBladesCalculatorScript.js](CryptoBladesCalculatorScript.js) and paste them on the editor you just opened

 ![save-script](save-script.png)